-These options will be used to make both the control flakes and the blends with innovation flakes that will contain the innovative feature(s) (filler, additive, coating, adhesive, polymer blends etc.) for the recyclability assessment.
+These options will be used to make both the control flakes (also called "shreds," hereinafter referred to as "flakes") and the blends with innovation flakes that will contain the innovative feature(s) (filler, additive, coating, adhesive, polymer blends etc.) for the recyclability assessment.